Call For A Free Consultation(602) 345-1818

 Two years.
 Under A.R.S. § 12-542, the deadline to file a personal injury lawsuit in Arizona is two years from the date of the accident.
 Miss it and the claim is dead, regardless of the merits.

 180 days for government claims.
 If a City of Avondale vehicle, an ADOT vehicle, a school district bus, or any state or municipal employee was involved, A.R.S. § 12-821.01 requires a formal notice of claim filed within 180 days of the incident.
 That’s roughly six months, not two years.
 This is a common way an otherwise solid claim gets lost.
-The notice has specific content requirements, and a late notice bars recovery.
+The notice has specific content requirements, and a late or defective notice bars recovery.

 A crash with a city work truck on Van Buren or a school bus near Dysart starts that 180-day clock the day of the impact.
 Call us immediately.